roeyshafran/BrainCap/README.md

 # Mind-Cap
-Mind-Cap - Generating Captions for Visual Stimuli Out of fMRI Scans
+Generating Captions for Visual Stimuli Out of fMRI Scans